backand/stripe-example/README.md

     ```javascript
       //Secret key and ClientId - copy from your PayPal account click on the app here https://developer.paypal.com/developer/applications/
       //or use Backand's test account
-      // for paying , use can use the account credentials  username:paypalTest1@backand.com password:12345678
       var paypalUrl='https://api.sandbox.paypal.com/';
     	var getAccessToken = function(){
                 var token = cookie.get('paypal_token');